MDX Identifiers and Allowed Variations

 Every cube, subject area, relationship, dimension, hierarchy, level, member, property, and measure has an identifier.

 Each MDX identifier has one of the following forms:

 You can use this form if name follows these rules:

 The first character must be either an alphabetic character (Latin-1) or the underscore character (_).

 In DeepSee MDX, the first character can be numeric if the rest of the characters are also numeric.
 This InterSystems extension to MDX means that you can conveniently refer to members that have all-numeric names (such as postal codes).

 The other characters must be either alphabetic characters, the underscore character, or numeric characters.

 The name must not be an MDX reserved keyword.
 Reserved keywords are not case-sensitive in MDX.

-are not expressions.
+Note that name and key value are not expressions.
 That is, you cannot replace them with string-valued expressions.